loitruong/l-events-calendar/README.md

 ### Install

-1. Upload 'l-custom-fields' to the '/wp-content/plugins/' directory
+1. Upload `l-custom-fields` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
 3. Drop the shortcode `[l-event-calendar]` into page.
 4. Click on the new admin menu item "L-Events" and create your event.